luketjohnston/distance/readme.md

 The ultimate goal of this project is to develop a method of reinforcement learning with goals (where a goalsetter sets a goal, and then the agent tries to achieve that goal).
-The motivation for this is that goal-setting seems to me to be a better approximation of hows humans think than current methods (which mostly fall into two broad categories - "reflex" learning, where a function approximator (i.e. neural network) learns how to map states to actions directly, and "tree search" methods, where a learned dynamics model is used to search the decision tree for the best actions).
+The motivation for this is that goal-setting seems to me to be a better approximation of how humans think than current methods (which mostly fall into two broad categories - "reflex" learning, where a function approximator (i.e. neural network) learns how to map states to actions directly, and "tree search" methods, where a learned dynamics model is used to search the decision tree for the best actions).
 TODO cite a few examples and cite some exceptions.
 While humans certainly